 Man, I love the writing and the performances in this series.
 Bridges and Lithgow give outstanding performances, and I wouldn't be surprised if they get nominations for Emmys next year.
 Overall, I give this season a 9/10.

-So, this summer has kept me busy with such good television shows.
-I know there are more than what I have listed.
+This summer has kept me busy with such good television shows.
+There are more than what I have listed.
 What have you watched this summer?
-Was there a show that I had missed out on?
+Was there a show that I missed out on?
 Leave a comment below!

 No comments: